engineyard/ey-docs/pages/instance-sizes.md

-# Instance sizes on AppCloud
+# Instance sizes on Cloud

-Below you will find the instance sizes that are available to boot on AppCloud.
+Below you will find the instance sizes that are available to boot on Cloud.
 You have access to 7 different instance sizes broken down into 3 categories.

 **Note:** Engine Yard recommends the High CPU Medium instances when your application starts